Skip to main content

 Parameters Update

 The Linac Coherent Light Source (LCLS) previously demonstrated FEL operations over the energy range 280 eV to 11.2 keV in the fundamental.
 With the LCLS-II upgrade, in 2020 we resumed operation with an all-new undulator complex, replacing the previous system with a pair of dedicated, variable-gap hard and soft X-ray undulators driven by the 120 Hz LCLS normal conducting (NC) linac.
+Then in Run 21, we began operation of the original LCLS-II high-rate, superconducting (SC) linac driver, pushing the envelope in average brightness for ultrafast x-ray science with an electron beam energy of up to 4 GeV.
+With this exciting new capability, SC linac operation began with soft x-ray programs delivering ultrashort pulses at greatly increased rates.

-New undulator systems also enable a much wider photon energy range.
+Upgraded undulator systems have also enabled a much wider photon energy range.
 With the existing NC linac (120 Hz), 200 eV to 25 keV has been achieved in the fundamental with pulse energies of 0.5-2 mJ and up, depending on the pulse duration and photon energy.
 Pulse length can be varied from 10 fs to 50 fs for hard X-rays, while for soft X-rays the range is extended to 250 fs.
 Shorter pulses, < 10 fs, with a reduced number of photons per pulse can also be provided via specialized operating modes.

 Users are encouraged to review LCLS instrument descriptions and contact LCLS instrument scientists to discuss technical capabilities and proposed experiments.